dhart31/metagenomics/README.md

 The result of this was a marginally better dataset, with none of the sequences having quality scores below 20 (0.01 error rate).
 ![tara_reads_R1_trimmed](tara_reads_R1_trimmed.PNG)

+## Assembly

+Now that I have cleaned up my reads, the next and most important question is: what do I actually want to learn from this data?
+Given that this is just a mock "mystery" dataset, I should probably figure out "Who is there?"
+To do this, I need to assemble all of my reads into contiguous sequences, or contigs.

+For this purpose, I used [megahit](https://academic.oup.com/bioinformatics/article/31/10/1674/177884?login=false), which is a NGS *de novo* assembler.
+I chose it because it is a competent but memory-efficient tool.